 About

-I am an assistant professor in the Anthropology Department at Princeton University, where I teach classes on surveillance, the anthropology of AI, and linguistic anthropology.
-I am a faculty affiliate of the History of Science Program, the Program in Cognitive Science, the Center for Health and Wellbeing, and Princeton Language + Intelligence (PLI).
+I am an ethnographer of science, technology, and language, feminist STS scholar, and assistant professor in the Anthropology Department at Princeton University, where I teach courses on surveillance, the anthropology of AI, and linguistic anthropology.
+I am a faculty affiliate of the History of Science Program, the Program in Cognitive Science, the Center for Health and Wellbeing, Princeton Language + Intelligence (PLI) and Natural and Artificial Minds.

-I study the sensory politics and technopolitics of American mental health care in an era in which artificial intelligence (AI) is called upon to manage increasingly broad arenas of human life.
-My ethnographic research traces the labor, care, and communicative practices underpinning computational voice analysis technologies, especially those designed to evaluate and track people experiencing mental distress.
+I study the sensory politics and technopolitics of American mental healthcare in an era in which artificial intelligence (AI) is called upon to manage increasingly broad arenas of human life.
+My research projects trace the auditory and interpretive practices and moral economies of discernment that underpin machine listening technologies, especially those designed to evaluate and track people experiencing mental distress.

-I received my Ph.D in History, Anthropology, Science, Technology and Society at MIT, and my MA in Anthropology at Brandeis University.
-Previously, I was a postdoctoral associate in the Anthropology Department at MIT, and the associate director of the Language and Technology Lab, which I co-founded with Dr. Graham Jones.
+I received my PhD in History, Anthropology, Science, Technology and Society (HASTS) at MIT and my MA in Anthropology at Brandeis University.
+Previously, I was a postdoctoral associate in the Anthropology Department at MIT, the associate director and co-founder of the Language and Technology Lab, and a Weatherhead Fellow at the School for Advanced Research.

 A black and white photograph of me, a white femme person wearing a black shirt.
 I have dark brown hair worn in a shag cut and my head rests slightly on my left hand.